-There is a variety of possible belt loops that can
+There is a variety of possible belt loops that can be

-make sheaths for other carry methods, not just the belt.
+sheaths for other carry methods, not just the belt.

 |